ProfessorStrenn/SbccCore/README.md

 for (var i : range(10))
   println(i);

+var list = listOf("This", "That", "The other");   // Creates a mutable ArrayList.
+Supports up to 10 values.

 var map = mapOf("key1", value1, "key2", value2);  // Creates a mutable HashMap.
 Supports up to 10 key/value pairs.
 ```